decaf-dev/obsidian-dataloom/README.md

 |            |
 ```

 The `columnIds` and `rowIds` keys are included in a frontmatter declaration after which the table markdown is declared.
-Both key are connected to an array of ids.
+Both keys are connected to an array of ids.

 -   The number of ids in the `columnIds` array must match the number of columns in the markdown table
 -   The number of ids in the `rowIds` array must match the number of rows in the markdown table
     -   Please note that the hyphen row doesn't count as a row.
 In the example above, the table only has 2 row ids
 -   Each row or column id must only contain (valid id characters)[#valid-id-characters]

-Notion Like Tables use the `MarkdownCodeBlockProcessor` to replace a NLT codeblock in your markdown file with a React app generated from your table definition file.
+Notion Like Tables uses the `MarkdownCodeBlockProcessor` to replace an NLT code block in your markdown file with a React app generated from your table definition file.

 All table definition files are stored in a folder called [`_notion-like-tables`](#table-definition-folder).